 Most personal finance books and personal finance textbooks are complicated reads.
 Instead, this author focused on eight lessons on personal finance and developed a comprehensive, but short and simple, book around them.
 He tied 99 principles to these eight lessons and ended up with an excellent book that is more qualitative than quantitative.
 It gives you the knowledge to base the quantitative information about money management on that you need to learn.
 Following his own principles allowed Siegel to retire at age 45.

-2. “The Millionaire Next Door: The Surprising Secret of America’s Wealthy”
+3. “The Millionaire Next Door: The Surprising Secret of America’s Wealthy” by Thomas J. Stanley and William D. Danko

 The authors, Thomas J. Stanley and William D. Danko, interviewed many millionaires.
 They found that most millionaires are the opposite of what we might typically expect.
 They aren’t high rollers.
 Instead, they have lived their lives without being conspicuous consumers and through sacrificing a bit in the present to secure a financially free future.

-3. “Smart Money: The Personal Finance Plan to Crush Debt”
+4. “Smart Money: The Personal Finance Plan to Crush Debt” by Naseema McElroy

 I like this book because it gives you a step-by-step plan for planning your financial future while ditching what doesn’t work and learning what does.
 The author, Naseema McElroy, gives you nine financial principles that help you learn how to get rid of debt and accumulate wealth.
 She helps you learn how to save money, correct any mistakes you’ve made and keep from making mistakes in the future.
 The book provides you with worksheets and checklists.
 There are dozens of tips and tricks on topics like debt management, investing, budgeting and more.